Upcoming Calendar of Old Capitol Museum

 Thursday, October 30, 5-8 p.m. at the Old Capitol Museum.
-Present Meets Past.
 Come face-to-face with key figures who helped shape the history of the Old Capitol and the state of Mississippi.
-For more information call 601-576-6920
+For more information call 601-576-6920.

 Friday, November 7, 8 a.m.–3 p.m. at the Old Capitol Museum.
 “Turn of the Century Mississippi” is the theme of the annual Social Studies Teachers Workshop.
 Scholars and professionals explore the theme and present ways it can be taught in the classroom.
 Lesson plans for grades 4–6 and 7–12 are included.
 A half CEU credit is available through Mississippi College.
 Registration cost is $40 and deadline is October 31.
-For more information call 601-576-6800.
+To register, print the schedule and registration form here (PDF) or call 601-576-6800.